samsonpaul/jack.ly/sections/about-me/About-Me.md

 of being exposed to intelligent and experienced leaders.
 During my time at Trickplay, I lived in Palo Alto along El Camino Real.

-9 months later I met Brian Wong, a young Canadian who had seemingly limitless energy and enthusiasm.
+Nine months after arriving in Silicon Valley I met Brian Wong, a young Canadian who had seemingly limitless energy and enthusiasm.
 This was a strong contrast to my previous work, and I was very attracted to the youthful, though inexperienced, leadership.
-After speaking with the other founders of the company, I started at [Kiip](http://kiip.me) as the first non-technical employee.
+After speaking with the other founders of the company, I started at [Kiip](http://kiip.me) as the first non-technical employee and moved from Palo Alto to San Francisco.

 I was exposed to more than I could imagine at Kiip.
 My responsibilities ranged from finding office space to doing front line business development